hirosystems/chainhook/docs/getting-started.md

 ## Chainhook as a development tool

-Chainhook can extract data from both the Bitcoin and the Stacks blockchains by using predicates (sometimes called `chainhooks`).
+Chainhook can extract data from the Bitcoin and the Stacks blockchains using predicates (sometimes called `chainhooks`).
 A predicate specifies a rule applied as a filtering function on every block transaction.

 Chainhook has a few convenient features designed to make developers as productive as possible by iterating quickly on their local environments.